 Sperm color can indicate the presence of blood or a side-effect of medication.

-Male Hormone Testing
+Male Hormone Testing In Ontario

 In some situations, we may perform a blood test to check for hormonal imbalances or genetic conditions.
 These causes are less common than others.
 Therefore, testing is not always performed unless there are other underlying factors.

 At NewLife Fertility, we rely on comprehensive fertility testing and analysis to diagnose male infertility.